InnerSourceCommons/managing-innersource-projects/introduction/scenarios.md

 teams in the open source world.
-As first described by John Willis and Damon Edwards in 2010, CALMS, standing for Culture (collaboration), Automation, Lean, Measurement, and Sharing to describe the “DevOps framework”, obviously contains terms familar to any open source developer.
+As first described by John Willis and Damon Edwards in 2010, CALMS, standing for Culture (collaboration), Automation, Lean, Measurement, and Sharing to describe the “DevOps framework”, obviously contains terms familiar to any open source developer.

 These teams usually develop custom software solutions and deployment